ChenyangZhang4/UEPlugins_Docs/GameplayTagSelectAndSwitch_README.md

 Gameplay Tag Container
 ```

-It is exposed directly as a Boolean input pin.
+It is displayed directly as a Boolean input pin.

 ### Match All Disabled